-7 Tips to Make Your Computer Run Faster
+7 Tips to Make Your Computer Run Faster in 2023

 After having your computer for more than two years, you may notice the usual functions slowing down.
 Mostly, the reason for this is bugs in your system or increasing files and downloads on your computer.
 Although some factors are a natural part of a computer's lifecycle, you can prevent or mitigate them.
 Thus when your computer is running slow, below are some things you can do to speed things up.